simengangstad/simengangstad.github.io/_posts/2016-11-06-The-Swift-Project-Day-32.md

 I finished programming assignment 4 today.
 The twitter client is working as required in the assignment.
 I'm pleased with the code and how it's structured as it provides a good starting point for developing a fully fledged Twitter client.

 For the `TweetDetailTableViewController` (the one that appears when you click a tweet) I implemented a solution similar to the one in the calculator app for dealing with different types of associated content (aka. the different operations in the calculator app).
-The different types of content were images, hashtags, urls and users. hashtags, urls and users are all text based, so I didn't construct a custom `UITableViewCell` class for them; I used the existing one.
+The different types of content were images, hashtags, urls and users.
+Hashtags, urls and users are all text based, so I didn't construct a custom `UITableViewCell` class for them; I used the existing one.
 For images I made the following class:

 ```
+class MediaItemTableViewCell: UITableViewCell {

   @IBOutlet weak var mediaItemImageView: UIImageView!

     var mediaItem : MediaItem? {
         didSet {